 The Mosel winds like a snake and with the steep, wine-covered slopes and medieval towns and villages surrounding it, it is one of the prettiest parts of Germany to visit in the fall.
 Cochem, a medieval city that straddles the river, proves my point.
 There is the majestic Reichsberg castle, half-timbered houses, and city gates that date from 1332.
-Of course, we are interested in wine tastings and you can do so with a wine caller called H.H.
+Of course, we are interested in wine tastings, which can be enjoyed at H.H.
 Hieronimi.
 Or you can visit the vineyard Juffermauer located in Treis-Karden for a superb Riesling.

 The Ahr is a tributary to the Rhine.
 Although small, the Ahr region is Germany’s largest producer of red wines, mostly made from pinot noir grapes (Spatburgunder).
 Bad Neuenahr-Ahrweiler is a spa town sitting among the hills of the Ahr valley.
 Apart from the spa treatments, Bad Neuenahr also features a lively casino.

 If you’d rather stick to wine tastings, visit the Weingut Sonnenberg at the end of the Ahr Wine trail right in Bad Neuenahr.
 Family owned and run, you can taste their Grauburgunders, Fruehburgunders, or Spaetburgunders to your heart’s content.
 Another winery is located in the town of Dernau.
 It’s called H.J.Naekle Kreuzberg and has been badly damaged by recent floods.
 However, it’s recovering and will soon be open for wine tastings again.